-The Digital Scholarship Services (DSS) department at Duke University Libraries has an unpaid field experience opportunity in summer 2017 for graduate students interested in gaining experience in description and management of qualitative data (e.g., images).
+The Digital Scholarship Services (DSS) department at Duke University Libraries has an unpaid field experience opportunity in fall 2018 for graduate students interested in gaining experience in description and management of qualitative data (e.g., images).

 - Data organization (creating and consistently applying a file-naming schema; selecting and applying metadata schema appropriate for images management and discovery by users)